Press Play to hear Elisa Pearmain speak about a Teaching Forgiveness through storytelling on the Art of Storytelling.

 Applying Fairytales to Business.

 As an adult storyteller I am often re-learning and telling favorite childhood stories.
-A funny thing happened; I started Read the rest of this entry »
+A funny thing happened; I started Read more »

 Press Play to hear Jackson Gillman speak on refining your performance using outside critique on the Art of Storytelling with Brother Wolf.